ashishsharma71/JScallback/README.md

 # JScallback
 Experiments with JavaScript callback functions - including Timeout, Promise and Async/Await

+The demo can be seen running live at: https://ashishsharma71.github.io/JScallback/

 1. The goal here is to have a simple set of examples for demonstrating JavaScript's key features - asynchronous execution of code.

 2. The example chosen here is of loading a csv file and displaying it as text.
 Of course, it could be any text file or any file loaded like text (be careful).